 - The project logic model (backlog prioritization is a joint process between the development team and the business).

 Then we add up the time for all user stories in the backlog, divide by the number of developers working on the project, and calculate a rough estimate of how much time it will take to complete the project.
 The further you are into a project, the better you’ll be able to calculate the average number of story points your team completes per sprint.
-By knowing the sprint duration and multiplying it by the total number of stories divided by velocity, it is possible to estimate the duration of the entire project.
+By knowing the sprint duration and multiplying it by the total number of stories divided by velocity, it is possible to estimate the entire project's duration.

 User stories help manage the development process more effectively.
-With this approach, the business is confident that the team is moving in the right direction and the implementation of each story speeds up the product release.
-In order to complete more user stories during each sprint, you can expand the team or create up to two separate scrum teams on complex projects.
+With this approach, the business is confident that the team is moving in the right direction, and the implementation of each story speeds up the product release.
+To complete more user stories during each sprint, you can expand the team or create two separate scrum teams on complex projects.